YeMyintSoeKMD/code-notes/backend/laravel/04_queue.md

 ## 📌 Step 5: Optional - Delay Jobs

-You can delay execution like this:
+You can delay execution like this: eg. Send email after 5 minutes later when user has been registered.

 ```php
 SendWelcomeEmail::dispatch($user)->delay(now()->addMinutes(5));